Augmint/augmint-js/README.md

 if (web3) {
   // For connection via injected provider: connectionConfig = {
     givenProvider: web3.currentProvider,
-      // We assume that Metamask/Trustwallet/Metacoin wallet etc. injected provider takes care of reconnections
+    // We assume that injected Metamask/Trustwallet/Metacoin etc. provider takes care of reconnections
     ETHEREUM_CONNECTION_CHECK_INTERVAL: 0
   };
 } else {
   // For connection via Infura (not passing givenProvider) connectionConfig = {
-      PROVIDER_URL: "wss://rinkbey.infura.io/ws/v3/",
-      // or wss://mainnet.infura.io/ws/v3/ or  ws://localhost:8545
+    PROVIDER_URL: "wss://rinkbey.infura.io/ws/v3/", // or wss://mainnet.infura.io/ws/v3/ or  ws://localhost:8545
     PROVIDER_TYPE: "websocket",
     INFURA_PROJECT_ID: "" // this should come from env.local or hosting env setting
+  };
 }

 const augmint = await Augmint.create(connectionConfig);

 augmint.rates.setRate(CCY, rate)
   // optionally you can sign with a privatekey
   // .sign(privatekey, {from: "0x06012c8cf97BEaD5deAe237070F9587f8E7A266d"} )
   //
   // or send it if provider like MetaMask manages the signature for the given sender address .send([{ from: "0x06012c8cf97BEaD5deAe237070F9587f8E7A266d" }]) // {from: 0x..} only needed if it's not signed .onceTxHash( txHash => {.. })
   .onceReceipt( receipt => { ...})
   .onConfirmation( (confirmationNumber, receipt) => {...}
   .onceReceiptConfirmed(5, receipt => {...})
   .onceTxRevert( (error, receipt) => { ....});

 // To catch errors you need to use txHash / confirmation / receipt getters: try {
   const txHash = await tx.getTxHash();

   // receipt as soon as we got it (even with 0 confirmation): const txReceipt = await tx.getReceipt();

-    // receipt after x confirmation:
-    const confirmedReceipt = await tx.getConfirmedReceipt(12);
+  // receipt after x confirmation: const confirmedReceipt = await tx.getConfirmedReceipt(12);

 } catch (error) {
   // These Promises are rejecting with sending errors but not when tx reverts!
   // Also, you need to take care of timeouts.
 E.g. use Augmint.utils.promiseTimeout() }

  // receipt you need to check for receipt.status if tx was Reverted or not.